-- Never allow any type of spark or open flame on-board.
-It may result in fire or explosion. - Take the keys with you when you leave the boat to keep untrained and unauthorized persons from operating the boat. - Know how to react correctly to adverse weather conditions, have good navigation skills and follow the navigational rules as defined by USCG, state and local regulations. - Check local weather reports before casting off.
-Do not leave the dock area when strong winds and electrical storms are in the area or predicted to be in the area. - · Seek shelter from open water if lightning is an imminent threat. - Tell someone of your travel plans before departing. - Know the weight capacity of your boat.
-Never overload your boat. - Never operate the boat while under the influence of drugs or alcohol. - Look before you turn the boat.
-As a boater you are obligated to maintain a course and speed unless it is safe to alter course and speed.
-Look before you turn. - Operators must read and understand all operating manuals supplied with the boat before operation. - Whenever you are going for an outing, make sure that at least one passenger is familiar with the operation and safety aspects of the boat in case of an emergency. - Do not allow passengers to sit in front of the operator; always avoid obstructing the operator's view. - Show all passengers the location of emergency equipment and explain how to use it. - Never allow passengers to drag their feet or hands in the water, or sit on the bow, deck or gunwale while the engine is running. - Never use or hold onto the boarding platform while the engine is running. - Never stand or allow passengers to stand in the boat or sit on the transom, seat backs, engine cover or sides of the boat while the engine is running.
-You or others may be thrown from the boat. - Children and nonswimmers must wear a life jacket at all times. - Never leave children in the boat without adult supervision. - Improper operation of the boat is extremely dangerous. - Securely attach the engine emergency stop switch lanyard to a part of your clothing, such as a belt loop, when operating the boat. - Operate slowly in congested areas such as marinas and mooring areas. - The bow may be slippery.
-Do not go forward while the engine is running. - Slow down when crossing waves or a wake in order to minimize the impact on the passengers and the boat. - Never dive from the boat without being absolutely sure of the depth of the water; severe injury or death may occur from striking the bottom or submerged objects.
+- Never allow any type of spark or open flame on board.
+It may result in fire or explosion. - Take the keys/FOBs when leaving the boat to keep untrained and unauthorized persons from operating the boat. - Know how to react correctly to adverse weather conditions, have good navigation skills and follow navigational rules as defined by USCG, state and local regulations. - Check local weather reports before casting off.
+Do not leave the dock area when strong winds and electrical storms are in the area or predicted to be in the area. - Seek shelter from open water if lightning is an imminent threat. - Tell someone of the travel plans before departing. - Know the weight capacity of the boat.
+Never overload the boat. - Never operate the boat while under the influence of drugs or alcohol. - Look before turning the boat.
+The boater is obligated to maintain a course and speed unless it is safe to alter course and speed.
+Look before turning. - Operators must read and understand all operating manuals supplied with the boat before operation. - Whenever planning an outing, make sure that at least one passenger is familiar with the operation and safety aspects of the boat in case of emergency. - Passengers should never sit in front of the operator; always avoid obstructing the operator's view. - Show all passengers the location of emergency equipment and explain how to use it. - Never allow passengers to drag their feet or hands in the water, or sit on the bow, bow pulpit, deck or gunwale while the engine is running. - Never use or hold on to the boarding platform while the engine is running. - Never stand or allow passengers to stand in the boat or sit on the transom, seat backs, engine cover or sides of the boat while the engine is running.
+The operator or others may be thrown from the boat. - Children and nonswimmers must wear a life jacket at all times. - Never leave children in the boat without adult supervision. - Improper operation of the boat is extremely dangerous. - Securely attach the engine emergency stop switch lanyard to a part of your clothing, such as a belt loop, when operating the boat. - Operate slowly in congested areas such as marinas and mooring areas. - The bow may be slippery.
+Do not go forward while the engine is running. - Slow down when crossing waves or wake in order to minimize the impact on passengers and the boat. - Never replace the boat's marine parts with automotive parts (if applicable).